 The biggest mistake anyone can make when charged with drunk driving is not securing legal representation.
 There are often defenses available, and if an outright dismissal of your charges is not possible, it may still be possible to plead down to a lesser charge.

 To schedule a consultation with an experienced criminal defense attorney, call Lackey Law Firm, P.C., today at 888-705-0307.
-With locations in Austin and Fredericksburg, Texas, we are ready to help you.
-You may also complete the online contact form.
+With locations in Fredericksburg, New Braunfels, Austin, and Corpus Christi, Texas, we are ready to help you.* You may also complete the online contact form.

 *Main office is located in Austin, Texas.
 All office locations are staffed by appointment only.